Best water bottles: reusable, BPA-free and filter bottles

 - How we tested water bottles

-Best safe and reusable water bottles at a glance
+Best water bottles at a glance

-- Best all rounder – Camelbak Eddy+ insulated bottle, £12.60
+- Best overall water bottle: Camelbak Eddy+ insulated bottle, £28

-- Best for bags – Hip water bottle, £14.99
+- Best water bottle for bags: Hip water bottle, £16.99

-- Best glass water bottle – Black + Blum glass water bottle, £21.95
+- Best glass water bottle: Black + Blum glass water bottle, £21.95

-- Best canteen style bottle – Elephant Box single wall water bottle, £15
+- Best canteen-style bottle: Elephant Box single wall water bottle, £15

-Best water bottles to buy in 2023
+Best water bottles to buy in 2024

 Camelbak Eddy+ insulated bottle